code-423n4/2023-07-tapioca/README.md

 ```

 # Notes
+- The docs provide a lot of information about the protocol and the user flow, given the size of the protocol, we encourage checking it at https://docs.tapioca.xyz/tapioca/.
 - `MagnetarV2` does not have access control by design.
 The underlying is the one that implement those (Can be found on `TOFT`, `Singularity`, `USDO`, `TapiocaOptionBroker`).
 - Re-entrency on ownable contract should be considered as a vulnerability only if the last call leads to an external call with potential vulnerability.